 The first day of fall marks a shift in seasons, bringing cooler temperatures, shorter days, and beautiful foliage.
 One of the key events that signals the arrival of autumn is the autumnal equinox, which happens around the same time every year.
 In this section, we'll answer some of the most commonly asked questions about the first day of fall and the equinox, including how it impacts the length of days, why it occurs, and how long the season lasts.

-In 2025, the first day of fall is Monday, September 22.
+In 2026, the first day of fall is Tuesday, September 22, 2026.
+In 2025, the first day of fall also occurred on September 22.
 This date marks the beginning of the fall season in the Northern Hemisphere and is when the autumnal equinox occurs.
 It's the perfect time to embrace the season's transition from the warm summer to crisp autumn.

 What is the fall equinox, and why does it happen?